nephio-project/docs/content/en/docs/porch/package-orchestration.md

 choice of KRM API for the Package Orchestration service do not apply.
 The function runner is an internal microservice, an implementation detail not exposed to external callers.
 This makes GRPC perfectly suitable.

 The function runner also maintains cache of functions to support low latency function evaluation.
+It achieves it through two mechanisms available to it for evaluation of a function
+* Executable Evaluation approach executes the function within the Pod runtime through shell based invocation of function binary; for which function binaries are bundled inside the function runner image itself
+* For a function not available via Executable Evaluation approach, Pod Evaluation approach is utilized wherein function runner pod starts the function pod corresponding to invoked function along with a frontend service.
+Once pod and service are up and running, its exposed GRPC endpoint is invoked for function evaluation passing the input package.
+For this mechanism, function runner reads the list of functions and their images supplied via a config file at its startup and spawns function pods along with its corresponding frontend service for each configured function.
+  These function pod/services are terminated after pre-configured period of inactivity by function runner and recreated on-demand on next invocation.

 #### CaD Library